alphagov/datagovuk-visual-regression-tests/README.md

 This repo is a fork of the work done by the [Digital Marketplace team](https://github.com/alphagov/digitalmarketplace-visual-regression)

 ## Setup
-Ensure that you have node and NPM installed locally.
+Ensure that you have the latest versions of Node js and NPM installed locally.

 Clone this repo and run: